Linkumori/Linkumori-Addon/privacy-policy-cli.md

 - [Public Suffix List](https://publicsuffix.org/)

 **Mozilla / web-ext (signed builds only)**
-Contacted only when running a signed-build workflow.
+This endpoint is contacted only when running a signed-build workflow.
 The CLI invokes `web-ext` (an external dependency you must install manually), which submits your extension package and API credentials to Mozilla's signing service.
 - [Mozilla Legal](https://www.mozilla.org/en-US/about/legal/)

 Linkumori does not control, monitor, or store any data from these connections.